gsingh-0-0-1/PRASSE/README.md

 # PulsarPlotAnalysis

+Written by Gurmehar Singh - gurmehar@gmail.com.
+Please contact me if you have any questions or would like to contribute!
+This is a work in progress, and more contributors is always better.

 The purpose of this program - and eventually, set of programs - is to take FFT plots and sort through them automatically without relying on humans.
 The tests were run on a 2015 MacBook Pro - specs blow: